ueffel/PackageControl-Server/README.md

   at http://localhost:9001/packagecontrol/)

 ## Using the repository
-* Open Browser and add packages
+* Open browser and add packages
-* Change your Keypirinha-PackageControl configuration to your repository location (bottom of the index page)
+* Change your Keypirinha-PackageControl configuration to your repository's packages.json location (if everything works its in the text field at the bottom of the index page)

 ## Advanced usage
 * Write a new packages source class to support your own way of providing packages